DGAI: Decoupled On-Disk Graph-Based ANN Index for Efficient Updates and Queries: Evaluation

-We further evaluate the impact of batch size on update performance by measuring the update throughput on the \red{MSONG and GIST} with varying batch sizes (from 1\textperthousand{} to 10\%), as shown in Figure~\ref{fig:batch}.
+\stitle{Sensitivity to Batch Size During Updates.} We further evaluate the impact of batch size on update performance by measuring the update throughput on the \red{Text2img and Gist} with varying batch sizes (from 1\textperthousand{} to 10\%), as shown in Figure~\ref{fig:batch}.
 Since query performance is independent of batch size, update throughput serves as the primary metric.

-Compared to FreshDiskANN, \oursys achieves a \red{1.67–4.14$\times$} improvement in update throughput, and \red{1.95–2.27$\times$} over OdinANN.
+\oursys achieves significant gains in update throughput.
+Specifically, it improves upon FreshDiskANN by 1.59-10.04$\times$ and OdinANN by 1.30-3.34$\times$.
 Despite adopting an in-place insertion mode, \oursys consistently outperforms FreshDiskANN’s batch insertion.
 The advantage is especially pronounced at smaller batch sizes.
-For example, on the \red{GIST} dataset, \oursys achieves a \red{1.9$\times$} speedup over FreshDiskANN with an \red{10\%} batch size, whereas this speedup increases to \red{6.2$\times$} when the batch size is reduced to 1\textperthousand{}.
-Notably, even when the batch size exceeds \red{7\%} and the throughput trends of FreshDiskANN and \oursys converge, we still maintain a clear absolute advantage.
-These results confirm that our in-place update strategy delivers sustained advantages across most of batch sizes.
+For example, on the \red{Gist} dataset, \oursys achieves a \red{1.85$\times$} speedup over FreshDiskANN with an \red{10\%} batch size, whereas this speedup widens dramatically to \red{10.04$\times$} when the batch size is reduced to 1\textperthousand{}.
+Notably, even when the batch size exceeds \red{7\%}, we still maintain a clear absolute advantage.
+These results confirm that our update optimizations deliver sustained advantages across batch sizes typical of real-world applications.